2022 Kazakh presidential election: Qualification

 The CEC also issues a final decision on the candidate's eligibility (a compliance) to participate in the election by determining if the candidate meets all of the necessary following requirements:

 Signatures

-A presidential candidate is required to collect support from at least one percent of the electorate (118,273 signatures) proportionally representing two-thirds of regions, and cities of republican significance including the capital of Astana.
+A presidential candidate is required to collect support from at least one per cent of the electorate (118,273 signatures) proportionally representing two-thirds of regions, and cities of republican significance including the capital of Astana.
 The collection of signatures in support of a candidate is organised by agents and executed in signature sheets that are issued by the Central Election Commission (CEC) no later than five days after the candidate has undergone thorough eligibility with the requirements towards documents in regard to his or her nomination.

 Candidates began collecting signatures following the end of the nomination period with the verification of them alongside the registration of candidates being completed by 21 October 2022.

 Fundraising

 A presidential campaign fund consists of the candidate's own finance and donations from the nominated republican public association with a total amount not exceeding 12,000 statutory minimum wages (720 million tenges).
 While voluntary donations from the public and organisations in Kazakhstan must not exceed 15,000 statutory minimum wages (900 million tenges).

 On 28 September 2022, the Central Election Commission (CEC) adopted a resolution allocating a total of 10,312,600 tenges from the republican budget for each candidate that would cover needs in: